azaz08967565/cmpb/README.md

 # Usage

-To use this just run the programm with the name of your future project as a second argument (names with spaces unsupported at the time).
+To use cmpb, simply run the program, specifying the name of your future project as an argument (names with spaces are currently not supported).

 ```bash
 cmpb <project_name>